-- 6.1.1 The LDP (Policy RD 5) requires the needs and interests of the Welsh Language to be taken into account in planning decisions.
-Development could be refused if its size, scale of location would cause significant harm to the character and language balance of a community. - 6.1.2 Notwithstanding this, Section 70(2) of the Town and Country Planning (Wales) Act does not give any additional weight to the Welsh language above any other material consideration and decisions on all applications for planning permission must be based on planning grounds only and be reasonable. - 6.1.3 In conclusion, this Community and Linguistic Impact Assessment demonstrates that the proposed development will not cause significant harm to the character and language balance of the community.
+- 7.1 The LDP (Policy RD5) requires the needs and interests of the Welsh Language to be taken in to account in planning decisions.
+Development could be refused if its size, scale of location would cause significant harm to the character and language balance of a community. - 7.2 Notwithstanding this, Section 70(2) of the Town and Country Planning (Wales) Act does not give any additional weight to the Welsh language above any other material consideration and decisions on all applications for planning permission must be based on planning grounds only and be reasonable. - 7.3 In conclusion, this Community and Linguistic Impact Assessment demonstrates that the proposed development will not cause significant harm to the character and language balance of the community.
 On the contrary, it is anticipated to have an overall beneficial impact upon the Welsh language and community in Bodelwyddan and Denbighshire as a whole.
-With regard to job creation and the economy, the proposed development will see the creation of modern care environments which enable staff to deliver high levels of care.
+With regard to job opportunities and the economy, the proposed development will see the creation of modern care environments which enable staff to deliver high levels of care.
 This should result in better outcomes for patients, improved staff recruitment and the retention of existing staff.
 In addition to employment opportunities related to the operational phase of the development, the construction phase will see the creation of further employment opportunities which can be fulfilled by the local workforce.
-As such, the proposals will contribute towards a strong economy, therefore preserving community cohesion and sustainability, with the Welsh language as part of it. - 6.1.4 It is considered that the proposals will not lead to significantly increased levels of inmigration from outside of Denbighshire due to a suitably skilled, well established local healthcare workforce.
-The proposed development will also lead to endogenous growth, creating local jobs for Welsh speaking families who may have previously left Bodelwyddan.
-Providing new and improved healthcare facilities and services can potentially benefit members of the local and regional population who may have previously had to move away from the area to be closer to appropriate healthcare facilities. - 6.1.5 In terms of infrastructure provision, the proposed development will positively benefit the local community and wider regional community by improving healthcare provision at the established Glan Clwyd Hospital site.
-It is anticipated that the injection of investment and creation of jobs associated with the proposed development will assist in retaining and securing local people who in turn support and utilise the local services and facilities in the community. - 6.1.6 It is expected that the proposed development will positively contribute towards a high quality of life which in turn allows for a strong and stable community, to the benefit of the Welsh language.
-The proposed development will directly improve health care provision
+As such, the proposals will contribute towards a strong economy, therefore preserving community cohesion and sustainability, with the Welsh language as part of it. - 7.4 In terms of infrastructure provision, the proposed development will positively benefit the local community and wider regional community by improving healthcare provision at the established Glan Clwyd Hospital site.
+It is anticipated that the injection of investment and creation of jobs associated with the proposed development will assist in retaining and securing local people who in turn support and utilise the local services and facilities in the community. - 7.5 Having regard to the above considerations, it is considered that the proposed development will have a positive impact upon the local community and the Welsh language, and therefore represents an appropriate and policy compliant scheme, in accordance with Policy RD5 of the LDP.